paulkernfeld/exandria/README.md

 For local development:

 * Run a local signalhub on port 24144
-* Run a local bitcoind or Bitcoin-Qt
+* Run a local bitcoind or Bitcoin-Qt (in testnet mode)

 Design
 ======